For urgent consular assistance call

 More information:

 If you plan to bring medication, check if it's legal in Finland.
-Take up to a 3-month supply for your trip.
+Take enough legal medicine for your trip.
 Your personal supply can include:

 Carry a copy of your prescription and a dated letter from your doctor stating: